SM4DA/MFML_for_ExcitationEnergies/README.md

 * The script `MFML_QZVP_LC.py` generates the outputs used to generate Figure 5.
 * `MFML_AntDFTB_analysis.py` generates the output to generate Figure S6.
 * `SingleDifferenceML_LearningCurves.py` generates the two-level ML model as seen in Figure S8.

+All plots can be generated via the jupyter notebook after suitable direactory modifications while loading data.